 I like all of them!
 I enjoy being able to switch tasks.
 It helps me think from a different perspective which often improves the result of my other tasks as well.
 If I had to choose just one, I’d choose painting characters and playing with color and light.
 I believe every image should have a purpose.
 Using simple shapes and lighting to tell a story, it’s challenging but also exciting.
 That’s what I’m interested in.

-Of course we want to know about your obsession with corgis (not that we blame you).
-What makes corgis so special to you and what’s your favorite part about drawing them?
+What makes corgis so special to you, and what’s your favorite part about drawing them?

 Hahaha, well, years ago I watched a YouTube video of a corgi wearing life jacket who flopped on water.
 I laughed so hard and I wanted to have a corgi since then.
 Now we have Mochi.
 For my illustrations, I do love to put this doggo in some awkward situations… like people can’t see him or he can’t reach things because of his short legs.
 It’s fun to think from the character’s perspective.
 What problems would he encounter and how would he react?
 Designing a story moment that’s unique to the corgi character, that’s the most interesting part of creating these illustrations for me.

-Will another cute animal ever rival the Corgi for you, or is it Corgi for life?
+Will another cute animal ever rival the Corgi for you, or is it Corgis for life?